Cork panoramic view

 Cork/Cobh: My Titanic Pilgrimage

-We took the train to Cork city (25 minutes) for the English Market – stalls piled with drisheen, crubeens, and butter so yellow it glows.
+We took the train to Cork city (25 minutes, Ireland's second largest city and third on the island) for the English Market – created in 1788 by the Protestant corporation, it's been the beating heart of Cork commerce for two and a half centuries.
+The stalls overflow with drisheen, crubeens, and butter so yellow it glows.
 We had lunch at the Farmgate Café above the market – Irish stew with proper soda bread and a pint of Murphy's that tastes like home even if it isn't.
-The pros: genuine Irish soul without the Dublin crowds.
+St. Finn Barr's Cathedral rises as a grand Victorian Church of Ireland building, honoring that 6th century saint who started it all.
+The pros: genuine Irish soul without the Dublin crowds, fourteen centuries of living history in every cobblestone.
 The cons: steep hills everywhere, but the views pay you back tenfold.

 Getting Around Cork/Cobh